RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 ### Supporting proposals to limit impact

 *Problem:* A member can end a chat or block it immediately, without ever saying anything, then go on to make further chat requests and end or block them too.
+Multiple listeners experience being ghosted.

 A neat solution is impossible.
 Blocking a chat is genuinely necessary if the listener's first messages are inappropriate, but the system doesn't understand what bad things the listener might have said.